Doctor Reveals The ONLY Peptide That Builds Collagen Muscle and Hair (GHK CU)

 The Collagen Connection

 Collagen production is probably the most well-studied effect of GHK-Cu.
 Multiple studies have shown that GHK-Cu stimulates collagen synthesis in fibroblasts, the cells responsible for building your connective tissue matrix.
-But it does not just make more collagen.
+But it does more than make more collagen.
 It also improves the organization of newly synthesized collagen fibers, which matters because disorganized collagen is what gives you scar tissue instead of normal skin.

 In wound healing studies, GHK-Cu treated wounds showed faster closure, better tensile strength, and more organized collagen architecture compared to controls.
-The practical translation: GHK-Cu may help your skin not just heal faster, but heal better, with less scarring and more structural integrity.
+The practical translation: GHK-Cu may help your skin more than heal faster, but heal better, with less scarring and more structural integrity.

 For people interested in skin aging specifically, there is also data on GHK-Cu increasing dermal thickness.
 A controlled study found that GHK-Cu cream applied to facial skin for 12 weeks significantly increased skin thickness and reduced fine lines compared to both placebo and vitamin C cream.
 The vitamin C comparison is notable because topical vitamin C is one of the most evidence-backed anti-aging ingredients available.